Exercises and Simulations

 The Econland game simulates the effects of macroeconomic policy decisions on a country.
 In the game, the user makes monetary and fiscal policy decisions in order to manage the economy of a country that faces the ups and downs of the global economic environment through a seven-year business cycle.
 Econland also provides a range of macroeconomic learning resources, including a weekly online economics newspaper, a quiz, and a discussion forum.
 While access to the Econland game is only available for a fee, several of the learning resources are available free of charge.

-The Ethics Game is a suite of online simulations that can be incorporated to a wide range of business classes.
+The Ethics Game is a suite of online simulations that can be incorporated into a wide range of business classes.
 Three of the "Hot Topics" simulations feature an international focus including an exercise on the Foreign Corrupt Business Practices Act.
 The simulations stress the importance of team-building and help users make ethical choices in a globally complex world.
-Free demos can be scheduled, however all simulations require purchase after the demo expires.
+Free demos can be scheduled, however, all simulations require purchase after the demo expires.

 Export-Import Management System Online (EIMSO) is a management planning tool designed to help develop a company’s import or export strategy and operational procedures.
 EIMSO consists of two dynamic software programs: Export Management System Online and Import Management System Online, each of which consists of four modules covering various topics related to export and import management.
-A five week free trial is available, but a paid subscription as a student, instructor, or business is required to access the full resources.
+A five-week free trial is available, but a paid subscription as a student, instructor, or business is required to access the full resources.

 FORAD is a computer-based learning experience designed to help corporate executives and bankers better understand what it takes to manage the financial position of a multinational industrial corporation.
 It is based on the issues and challenges which confront such a company operating in today's international markets.
 The simulation is usually played during a corporation's financial seminars.
 FORAD can be purchased by using the contact information on the website.